Some people believe that opening windows during the day can reduce radon levels in residential settings. Is this true?

 Using powered exhaust fans to reduce radon is a bad idea.
 Exhaust fans reduce the pressure inside the home by forcefully pushing the air out.
 This will cause the house to absorb more radon gas from the ground.

 Some experts suggest using an intake fan or a reverse exhaust fan in the basement for radon reduction.
-Since these fans push air into the basement, it creates a positive pressure there all the while venting the radon filled air through the basement windowsn.
+Since these fans push air into the basement, it creates a positive pressure there all the while venting the radon-filled air through the basement windows.
 The positive air pressure helps to reduce the amount of radon gas seeping into the basement.
 This is a much more effective method than using exhaust fans to increase basement ventilation.

 Do ceiling fans reduce radon levels?

-Ceiling fans do not reduce radon levels.
-Ceiling fans can increase the airflow inside the room but it will only help to spread the radon gas throughout the room.
-A combination of open windows and ceiling fan can reduce more radon than it is possible by natural ventilation.
+Ceiling fans can reduce radon levels.
+Ceiling fans can increase the airflow inside the room and push out the radon-contained air through the windows.
+A combination of open windows and a ceiling fan can reduce more radon than is possible by natural ventilation.
 However, its effectiveness varies with many external factors.